unisonweb/unisonweb-org/src/data/docs/commands.md

 ```

-The first argument to `pull` identifies the codebase to pull from, and the second argument (if given) identifies a namespace that the remote codebase will be merged into.
+The first argument to `pull` is any [Git URL](#git-url) that identifies the namespace to pull from and the second argument (if given) identifies a namespace that the remote codebase will be merged into.
 If a second argument is not supplied, then the remote codebase will be merged into the current namespace.

 ## `quit`